The Spirit of Mediator Dei

 In the years leading up to the Second Vatican Council, much discussion continued concerning the appropriate church building and the kind of design it required.
 The great majority of architects and faithful held to their traditions without fear of appropriate updating.
 While certain Modernist architects built high profile church projects, such as Le Corbusier’s Notre Dame du Haut (1950-54) and Marcel Breuer’s St. John’s Abbey in Minnesota (1961), most church architects avoided this type of modernism.
 Even in 1948 when Reinhold suggested the possibility of semicircular naves, priests facing the people, chairs instead of pews, and organs near the altar and not in a loft, he would preserve his more traditional sense of architectural propriety.
 Before the Council, a middle road of architectural reform emerged, one that shared ideas with the Liturgical Movement and Mediator Dei.

-In his 1947 encyclical Mediator Dei, Pius XII praised the new focus on liturgy.
+The Spirit of Mediator Dei In his 1947 encyclical Mediator Dei, Pius XII praised the new focus on liturgy.
 He traced the renewed interest to several Benedictine monasteries and thought it would greatly benefit the faithful who formed a “compact body with Christ for its head” (§5).
 However, one of the introductory paragraphs explained that the encyclical would not only educate those resistant to appropriate change, but also address overly exuberant liturgists.
 Pius wrote: